nberlee/bonjour-reflector/docs/RouterOS/README.md

 3. Enable container mode - Make sure you are in neighbourhood of your router and execute `/system/device-mode/update container=yes`, follow instructions on screen.
 Validate the container mode is enabled by running `/system/device-mode/print` and check if `container: yes` is listed.

 ## Setup network
+Note: Best practice is for Docker installs to utilize a dedicated bridge for the containers, and in their [documentation](https://help.mikrotik.com/docs/display/ROS/Container) Mikrotik configures the same on your router.
+However, for this particular container this would not work, so do make sure to specify the actual bridge on which your VLANs run.

 1. Create a veth interface to be used by the reflector container, this interface will be used to connect the container to the bridge.
 The address and gateway are not used, but are required to create the interface. `/interface/veth/add name=veth1-reflector address=127.1.0.10/32 gateway=127.1.0.1`

 2. Create a bridge port for the veth interface.
 Make sure to change the `bridge=` to your bridge name. `ingress-filtering=no` on the port is really needed, not sure why, as in the next step we assign the vlans ids. use a non existent pvid, as it won't be needed. `/interface/bridge/port/add bridge=bridge1 edge=yes frame-types=admit-only-vlan-tagged ingress-filtering=no interface=veth1-reflector learn=yes multicast-router=permanent point-to-point=yes pvid=999`